Lepovirta/kuvia/documentation.md

-# Instant Gallery

-Instant Gallery is a simple image gallery for static web sites.
-Give it a list of image files, and you've got an image gallery that can be hosted in any web host.

-## Usage

-    Usage: instantgallery [OPTIONS] [FILE ...]
-    Instant Gallery page generator

-      -h, --help          Display this help
-      -o, --output=ARG    File to write the output
-      -d, --dir=ARG+      Directories to scan for images -r, --recursive     Recursively scan directories for images -t, --types=ARG     Comma separated list of file types to include in image scanning -e, --pattern=ARG+  Patterns for scanning image files -p, --prefix=ARG    Prefix to add to each scanned file -j, --json=ARG      Custom JSON source for images --php           Use PHP to load a list of images -J, --js=ARG+       URLs to custom JavaScript files -C, --css=ARG+      URLs to custom CSS files --no-min        Disable minimization

-## Documentation

 The Instant Gallery command line app is used for generating gallery pages.
 The app allows customizing what images are shown in the gallery.
 For example, a gallery of three images can be created like this: